 In the software, the pure translation detection is done before the rescaling of the motion vector.
 More precisely:

 - if 2 corners do not share the same refIdx, the motion are considered different, and the model is kept.
-However, after rescaling, it can happen that the motion vector are the same and the model is purely translational.
+However, after rescaling, it can happen that the motion vectors are the same and the model is purely translational.

 If the test is done after rescaling, such problem does not occur.